mmmarinho/ROS2_Tutorial/docs/source/cpp/index.rst

 --------------------------

 .. warning::
-   Anything below this point is just me venting about topics that frequently come up with C++ is mentioned.
+   Anything below this point is just me venting about topics that frequently come up when C++ is mentioned.

 But, C++ is difficult
 ^^^^^^^^^^^^^^^^^^^^^